patrickkunka/easydropdown/README.md

 If you know exactly when the `<select>` element has been updated, you may wish to use the `.refresh()` API method as an imperative alternative.

+See the [Live Updates](https://demos.kunkalabs.com/easydropdown/13-live-updates.html) demo for a working example.

 ##### Example: Enabling `liveUpdates`

 ```js